LOGIC SCHOOL

 The goal in visual art is to learn art skills and techniques so that the student may create works of art that reflect the Great Creator.
 Drawing skills are a major focus, drawing from life, and copying "master" drawings are emphasized.
 Students also study other media including watercolor and acrylic painting, clay and sculpture, and art history.
-Students must purchase and maintain a weekly sketchbook and exhibit their work at Christmas and Benefit programs. - BAND
+Students must purchase and maintain a weekly sketchbook. - BAND

 The goal of our band program is to glorify God by playing skillfully and to support our school and community with performances.
-Students perform at in-school pep rallies, the Christmas Concert, Spring Concert and the Benefit.
+Students perform at in-school pep rallies.
 Students will learn to perform solos and ensembles.
 Students are encouraged to compete for the South Texas Honor Band.
-Students need to supply their own instruments unless school-owned instruments are available to rent.
-Additionally, a tuner for wind players and a metronome for percussionists are recommended. - CLASSICAL GUITAR ENSEMBLE
+Students need to supply their own instruments unless school-owned instruments are available to rent. - CLASSICAL GUITAR ENSEMBLE

 In this class, the student will read music, learn the fundamentals of guitar technique, and perform artistically.
 Students work through musical pieces and performances.
 This course focuses on large ensemble playing.
 As students advance, they will progress to small ensembles as well as solo performances.
-This ensemble performs in the school's Christmas Concert, Spring Concert and the Benefit program.
 Students are responsible for supplying their own guitar. - ORCHESTRA

 - VISUAL ART